Buzunesh Deba: 2014

 In 2014, Deba ran the New York Half in 1:08:59, and won the 2014 Boston Marathon in 2:19:59, a title awarded in December 2016 after Rita Jeptoo was disqualified over doping.
+In April 2024, The Wall Street Journal reported she was still awaiting payment of the winner's prize money for her first place finish in that event, as well as the bonus for setting the women's course record.
+In May 2024, businessman Doug Guyer paid the missing prize money after reading the Journal article and urged Marathon organizers to pay the remaining bonus.

-On November 2, 2014, she placed 9th among the women's field in the TCS New York City Marathon with a time of 2:31:40.
+On November 2, 2014, Deba placed 9th among the women's field in the TCS New York City Marathon with a time of 2:31:40.

 2015

 In 2015, Deba finished third in the Boston Marathon with a time of 2:25:09.